inducer/pycuda/doc/source/array.rst

         with mean *mean* and standard deviation *stddev*, and returns newly created object.

+    .. method:: gen_poisson(shape, dtype, lambda_value, stream=None)

+        Creates object of :class:`GPUArray` with given *shape* and *dtype*, fills it in with Poisson distributed pseudorandom values with lambda *lambda_value*, and returns newly created object.
+	*dtype* must be 32-bit unsigned int.

+        CUDA 5.0 and above.

+        .. versionadded:: 2013.1

+    .. method:: fill_poisson(data, lambda_value, stream=None)

+        Fills in :class:`GPUArray` *data* with Poisson distributed pseudorandom values with lambda *lambda_value*. *data* must be of type 32-bit unsigned int.

+        CUDA 5.0 and above.

+        .. versionadded:: 2013.1

     .. method:: call_skip_ahead(i, stream=None)

         Forces all generators to skip i values.
 Is equivalent to generating